Last Updated on February 15, 2025

 - Countries that only require a passport.

-- Countries that do require a visa, but also prior approval by the Bolivian immigration entity.
+- Countries that DO require a visa, AND prior approval from the Bolivian immigration authority.

 - Countries that only need an ID card.

-People from the following countries will be required a visa before entering Bolivia, and this tourist visa can be obtained in 2 ways:
+Citizens from the following countries require a visa before entering Bolivia.
+This tourist visa can be obtained in two ways:

-- At the Bolivian embassy or consulate in their respective countries, before coming to the country.
+- At the Bolivian embassy or consulate in their respective countries, before traveling to Bolivia.

-The tourist visa grants a permanency of 30 days per year, extensible to 90 days, for the countries listed in this group.
+The tourist visa grants a stay of 30 days per year, extendable to 90 days, for citizens of the countries listed in this group.
 This tourist visa will cost between $30 and $200, but for some countries, it may be free.

-In regards to the United States and Puerto Rico, the Bolivian tourist visa will also grant permanency of 30 days (extendable to 90 days) per year, will cost around $200, and can be obtained either at the Bolivian consulate in the US or at the Bolivian borders (visa on arrival VOA).
+Regarding the United States and Puerto Rico, the Bolivian tourist visa also grants a stay of 30 days (extendable to 90 days) per year.
+It costs around $200 and can be obtained either at the Bolivian consulate in the US or at Bolivian borders (visa on arrival – VOA).

 North America: